waterinstitute/repository_template/src/models/Readme.md

 ### Optimizing metric

-The F1 score is chosen as the optimizing metric for Flood Predictor given the skewed data labels where most of them are not flooded.
+The F1 score is chosen as the optimizing metric for skewed data labels.

 ### Satisficing metrics